-As an observational extragalactic astronomer, I study the formation and evolution of massive galaxies over the past eleven billion years of cosmic time.
-I am interested in pushing our detection of quiescent “red and dead” galaxies even earlier in time (within only a few billion years of the Big Bang itself!), as well as understanding the detailed physics of the structures and underlying stellar populations of massive galaxies.
+As an observational extragalactic astronomer, I study galaxy formation and evolution over the past twelve billion years of cosmic time.
+In addition to my position at UConn, I am also an associate faculty at the new Cosmic Dawn Center in Copenhagen, Denmark.
+My students and I actively collaborate with DAWN, working towards pushing our detection of quiescent “red and dead” galaxies even earlier in time (within a billion years of the Big Bang itself!).
+We would like to understand the detailed physics of the structures and underlying stellar populations of these early massive galaxies.
 With exquisite Hubble Space Telescope imaging and spectroscopy, my collaborators and I continue to explore the rich uncharted territory of the distant universe.
 Our understanding of the cosmos is fundamentally tied to the study of galaxies, the birthplace of all stars and life itself.
 As we reveal how galaxies are evolving from the earliest times to the present day, we are continually piecing together an intriguing timeline of the cosmos.

 University of Connecticut